learlab/itell-strapi-demo/apps/example-poe/README.md

-# Principles of Macroeconomics
+# Business Law and the Legal Environment

-ITELL example textbook
+ITELL textbook